IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.x

+Add jaggedness to summary
-Add an analytics measure for jaggedness: what percent of vertices are the highest or lowest in their neighborhood Add mode bucket for elevation and slope to the analysis Add an explanation of the terms used to the analysis panel in the demo Add a Slope/Curve and a pure Random generator
+TRI and jaggedness and maybe fittedPlane.slope are not normal; the summary should reflect this Add mode bucket for elevation and slope to the analysis Add an explanation of the terms used to the analysis panel in the demo Add a Slope/Curve and a pure Random generator